 Food lovers looking for something to eat and drink as well as free entertainment should head to Street Eat in Rochdale Town Hall Square on Saturday, 25 and Sunday, 26 May 2019.

 The event is sponsored by Willmott Dixon, the construction and property services company.
 They are currently building the major new Rochdale Riverside retail and leisure development in the town centre.

 Street Eat brings together the town's best food and drink establishments.
 Visitors will have their tastebuds tickled and their thirst quenched as well as enjoying live music and entertainment.

-In case you missed its successful debut last year, Street Eat brings together the town's restaurant chefs will be served, with dozens of mouth-watering dishes at £3 each, including Spanish, Italian, English, Chinese, American and more.
+Tasty food from the town's restaurant chefs will be served over the Bank Holiday weekend, with dozens of mouth-watering dishes at £3.50 each, including Spanish, Italian, English, German, American and more.